1 Introduction

 -

-Other requirements relating to personal transactions causing a potential conflict of interest are captured in the Private Account Dealing Policy.
-All employees, regardless of their position, are required to sign to their adherence to the Private Account Dealing Policy.
+Other requirements relating to personal transactions causing a potential Conflict of Interest are captured in the Private Account Dealing Policy.
+All Staff, regardless of their position, are required to sign to their adherence to the Personal Account Dealing Policy.

 If a member of the Board discloses that they have a material interest in a transaction, the remaining members of the Board shall consider whether it is appropriate for the concerned Board member to continue to participate in the Board meeting.